 The health sector

-However, if the child’s health does not allow this solution, schooling may be dispensed in a health sector facility under the control of the Ministry of Education.
+According to Circular no. 99-181 (10/11/1999), which organises care for children or adolescents in mainstream school facilities, schooling is a priority.
+However, if the child’s health does not allow for this, schooling may be provided in a health sector facility, under the control of the Ministry of Education.